-The INT function returns the integer part of a number that has integer and decimals.
-In simple words, it rounds down the number you specify by removing its decimals and returns only the integer part of the number.
-It’s one of the most useful Excel functions that you can use to clean your data.
+INT returns the integer part of a decimal number.
+In simple words, it rounds down the specified number by removing its decimals and returns only the whole number (number without fractions, or decimals).

 - number: Number you want to round down to the nearest integer.